 Halitosis Treatment in Hoffman Estates, IL

-- Cavities – Cavities are places in your teeth where tooth decay has set in, creating new small indentions for more bacteria and residue to make a home in your mouth.
-When you have one or more cavities, you may find that it is increasingly difficult to maintain fresh breath.
+Cavities – Cavities are places in your teeth where tooth decay has set in, creating new small indentions for more bacteria and residue to make a home in your mouth.
+When you have one or more cavities, you may find it increasingly difficult to maintain fresh breath.
 You will need a dental filling to treat your cavities.

-- Gum Disease – Many of our daily foods and beverages leave behind sugars, starches, and residues on our smile.
+Gum Disease – Many of our daily foods and beverages leave behind sugars, starches, and residues on our smile.
 When these sources of bacteria are left to harden on our tooth surfaces, they begin to eat away at the soft tissues of our smiles.
 This is the onset of gum disease, which is a common dental concern we treat in our office.
 Because of the excess amount of bacteria surrounding your gum line, you might experience halitosis.

 Halitosis can also be a symptom of other medical conditions like diabetes or kidney disease.
 If you find that maintaining a consistent oral hygiene routine is not doing the trick in keeping your breath fresh, Best Dental Spa can help you.
 Our entire team is here for you, and we will help you track down what the cause might be and treat it accordingly.